9 Tips for a Good Buffet Experience

 2. Get an overview.

 When you arrive at the dining venue, salads are usually right up front.
 Fresh raw vegetables are good for you, but if you are getting a lot of filling iceberg lettuce and hard bread croutons, you might be full before you get to the seafood and prime rib.
-If you know what is ahead, you can focus on the "good stuff."
+If you look around and know what is ahead, you can focus on the "good stuff."
 (More about salads later.)

 3. Take small portions.

 If the buffet has unlimited refills, as most do, you can always go back.
 You don't want to get stuck with a large serving of macaroni and cheese that doesn't taste as good as it looks.